SublightTachyon/js-pyramid-generator/README.md

 # js-pyramid-generator
-Learn Introductory Javascript by building a pyramid genetator
+Learn Introductory Javascript by building a pyramid generator